Disneyland Resort CA: When to Go

 The first of these is scheduled maintenance.
 Most of this maintenance happens for major attractions in January and February, after the Winter break.
 Some attractions also generally close before Halloween and Christmas to receive special decorative overlays/extra experiences.
 Unscheduled maintenance can also occur, so you are not always guaranteed every attraction!

 To see more about maintenance hop on here.

 The other major factor to consider when choosing a time to go is weather.
 In relation to climate, Anaheim bears a similarity to Sydney.
 It can be humid like Brisbane but also have a dry heat like Melbourne.
 Indeed, part of the reason Walt Disney chose Anaheim was for its stable climate.
 Basically, there is very little rain.
 A friend of ours (an LA local) told us that her almost three year old daughter had seen rain three times in her life; one of those times was when visiting Melbourne.

 Below is a list of Average temperatures for times of year in Celsius

 Spring: March/April/May – 24°

 As you can see the weather is great in Anaheim all year round!
-It does, however, get wet between December and early Spring, while being hot in summer (often reaching the high 30s).
+It does, however, over summer it can be absolutely stinking hot.
+That coupled with larger crowds can spell an unhappy time.

 So when should you go?
 With all factors taken into account, between the end of August and early December (excluding Public Holidays) is your best bet.
 Here you get good weather, lower crowds and ideally most rides and attractions should be in operation.
 Also going outside of Australia’s school holidays, makes flights cheaper.
 Let’s just hope your boss agrees!